-Personal data included in this form are necessary for the execution of your voting instructions.
-You have certain minimum rights regarding your data (access, correction...).
-These rights may be exercised using the contact details provided by your custodian.
+Personal data included in this form are necessary for the execution of your voting instructors.
+You have cartain minimum rights regarding your data (access, connection...).
+These rights may be exercised using the contact details provided by your catalon.
+BP25 processes personal data about you.
+Details of these headments and all your data rights can be found in the Personal Data Protection Information Nation, available on the BP25 website: https://securities.bepparbas.com/data-protection.notice.html